deepdesign/bitlab/README.md

 ---

-## 🎨 Custom Palettes
+## 🎨 Custom palettes

-Pixli includes a powerful custom palette management system that lets you create color palettes from your own images.
+Pixli includes a powerful custom palette management system that lets you create colour palettes from your own images.

 ### Creating Custom Palettes

-1. **From Image Upload** – Click the palette management button (📷 icon) next to the palette selector, then use the "Upload" tab to select an image file from your device.
+1. **From image upload** – Click the palette management button (📷 icon) next to the palette selector, then use the "Upload" tab to select an image file from your device.
-2. **From Image URL** – Use the "URL" tab to paste an image URL.
-Pixli will extract colors from the image.
+2. **From image URL** – Use the "URL" tab to paste an image URL.
+Pixli will extract colours from the image.
 3. **From JSON Import** – Use the "Import" tab to load a previously exported palette JSON file.

 ### Features

-- **Smart Color Extraction** – Uses k-means clustering to extract 5 dominant colors from images
+- **Smart colour extraction** – Uses k-means clustering to extract 5 dominant colours from images
 - **Up to 10 Custom Palettes** – Store and manage multiple custom palettes
-- **Automatic Gradient Generation** – Custom palettes automatically generate gradients for sprite fills, just like built-in palettes
+- **Automatic gradient generation** – Custom palettes automatically generate gradients for sprite fills, just like built‑in palettes
-- **Canvas Background Support** – Use custom palettes for canvas backgrounds in both solid and gradient modes
+- **Canvas background support** – Use custom palettes for canvas backgrounds in both solid and gradient modes
-- **Export & Share** – Export any palette as JSON to share with others
+- **Export & share** – Export any palette as JSON to share with others
-- **Import Palettes** – Import shared palette JSON files to use others' color schemes
+- **Import palettes** – Import shared palette JSON files to use others' colour schemes
-- **Edit & Delete** – Rename or remove custom palettes as needed
+- **Edit & delete** – Rename or remove custom palettes as needed
-- **Category Organization** – Custom palettes appear in a "Custom" category in the palette dropdown
+- **Category organisation** – Custom palettes appear in a "Custom" category in the palette dropdown
-- **Color Previews** – See color swatches in both the manager and dropdown selectors
+- **Colour previews** – See colour swatches in both the manager and dropdown selectors

 ### Palette JSON Format